Skip to main content

 Do Something Unforgettable Today & Participate in a Clinical Research Study to Prevent Alzheimer’s Disease.

-Alzheimer disease’s pathophysiology begins a decade before it starts showing any clinical symptoms.
-Many studies show that starting intervention in earlier stages may have greater benefit.
+Alzheimer’s disease pathophysiology begins a decade before it starts showing any clinical symptoms.
+Many studies show that starting intervention in earlier stages may have greater benefits.
 Despite studies to date, there is not an approved medication for preclinical Alzheimer’s.
 Hence, there is a need to find preventive and advanced treatment options.

 • Are between 65 to 80 years of age

-This Clinical Trial is being conducted to intervene Alzheimer’s onset in its earlier stages and stop it from progressing to clinical stages.
+This clinical trial is being conducted to intervene in Alzheimer’s onset in its earlier stages and stop it from progressing to clinical stages.

 About the Alzheimer’s Disease Clinical Trials

-We are conducting a double blind, placebo-controlled, Phase 3 study on an experimental drug in unimpaired participants with evidence of Alzheimer’s Disease pathology.
-Approximately 3,300 participants will be participating.
+We are conducting a Phase 3 study on an experimental drug in unimpaired participants with evidence of Alzheimer’s Disease pathology.
 Study visits will be conducted remotely, whole or in part.
 All cognitive assessments will be conducted remotely.

 *If you meet the criteria and want to participate in the study, you will be compensated for your time and travel.